 In like manner, custom requires that junior personnel recognize and respect the authority inherent in a senior's grade, rank, or position.
 This recognition of authority is evidenced by observance and enforcement of the military courtesies and customs that have traditionally defined proper senior-subordinate relationships.

 In the context of military life, the potential erosion of respect for the authority and leadership position of a senior in grade or rank can have an enormously negative effect on good order and discipline and seriously undermine a unit's effectiveness.
-Therefore, prohibition of fraternization serves a valid, mission essential purpose.
+Therefore, the prohibition of fraternization serves a valid, mission-essential purpose.

-(2) result in actual or apparent preferential treatment;
+- Result in actual or apparent preferential treatment

 Prejudice to good order and discipline and discredit to the Naval service may occur when the degree of familiarity between a senior and a junior in grade or rank is such that the senior's objectivity is called into question.
 This loss of objectivity by the senior may result in actual or apparent preferential treatment of the junior, and use of the senior's position for the private gain of either the senior or junior member.
 The actual or apparent loss of objectivity by a senior may result in the perception the senior is no longer capable or willing to exercise fairness and make judgments on the basis of merit.